 sudo apt install unrar

-Then verify the installation by running unrar without arguments to display the help screen:
+Verify the installation by running unrar without arguments to display its version and available commands:

 unrar